Reviews You Can Rely On

 Credit: Abriah Wofford

-After all that, we chart the data that SoundCheck provides, as in the results of the tests shown below.
-The red line represents the control, with no noise cancellation.
-The blue line shows how much noise the active cancellation and passive isolation are able to block together.
+After that, we charted the data using SoundCheck.
+The results look like the chart below.
+The red line represents the passive isolation of the Bose Quite Comfort Ultra earbuds or the amount of sound they block when resting in your ears.
+The blue line shows how much noise the active cancellation and passive isolation can block together.

 The Bose Ultras manage to cancel out an impressive amount of noise.

-In the noise cancelling graph below you can see that the red line sometimes overtakes the blue in the higher frequencies.
-That is where passive isolation is doing the heavy lifting.
+The graph below shows that the red isolation line sometimes overtakes the blue cancelation line in the higher frequencies.
+That is where passive isolation is doing the heavy lifting to block higher frequencies.
 Some of the earbuds we test do not offer active noise cancelling.
 For these, we just test their passive isolation.

 For many earbuds, the passive seal often does most of the heavy lifting when it comes to blocking out high-frequency noise.

-Listen to the video below to see just how difficult it is for ANC to block out higher frequencies.
+Listen to the video below to learn just how difficult it is for ANC to block out higher frequencies.

 Some of the earbuds and headphones we test only offer passive isolation.
 Here is an example.